-The Health Foundation Year pathway provides access to higher education for students who may otherwise be excluded from university study.
+The Foundation Year in Sport and Exercise pathway provides access to higher education for students who may otherwise be excluded from university study.
 For example, you might not have the usual entry requirements to commence learning at Level 4.
-It is also intended to be a useful pathway for students who have been out of education for a number of years and wish to further build your confidence before studying at Level 4.
-The Foundation Year in Health pathway consequently endeavours to promote a widening of participation in higher education.
-On completion of the foundation year, you should be well equipped to go on to Level 4 study the named linked honours degree programmes in the area of health and social care.
+It is also intended to be a useful pathway for students who have been out of education for several years and wish to further build your confidence before studying at Level 4.
+The Foundation Year in Sport and exercise pathway consequently endeavours to promote a widening of participation in higher education.
+On completion of the Foundation Year, you should be well equipped to go on to Level 4 study on one of the named linked honours degree programmes in the areas of sport, physical activity, exercise and health.